fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 ### Remove primers with cutadapt and assess the output

-Note: The flags are slightly different for 16S and ITS.
+Note: The flags are slightly different for 16S and ITS/trnL.

 ``` r
 # Create directory to hold the output from cutadapt